Dermot Desmond: Business career

 BETDAQ is the trading name of Global Betting Exchange, a betting exchange operator based in Ireland.
-It is the second largest betting exchange operator in the market, with Betfair being the largest.
-The company was founded in 2000 by Dermot Desmond and started trading in September 2001.
-Its headquarters are also located in the International Financial Services Centre in Dublin.
+It is the second largest betting exchange operator in the country.
+The company was founded in 2000 by Desmond and started trading in September 2001.
+Its headquarters are in the International Financial Services Centre in Dublin.
 Desmond sold BETDAQ to Ladbrokes for €30 million in 2013 and is a shareholder at the bookmaker as a result of the deal.
 In November 2021, Desmond bought BETDAQ back from the Entain group (owner of Ladbrokes Coral) for an "undisclosed sum".

-Desmond was a major shareholder in Irish food company Greencore for a number of years.
+Desmond was a major shareholder in Irish food company Greencore for several years.
 He sold his shares in 2006.

 In 2005, Desmond opened the Sporting Emporium, a Dublin-based private members gaming club.
-It was reported Desmond had invested €5.5 million of his own money in the venture.
+It was reported Desmond had invested €5.5 million in the venture.
 After being open for only seven months it faced closure.

 Desmond purchased 33.1% of Latvian Rietumu Banka in 2005 for a reported €66 million.
 He invested in the bank as a result of being very impressed with its management team and capital structure.
 The investment in Rietumu initially looked a successful one with Desmond's holding at one stage being valued at €200 million.
 However, the subsequent economic downturn has reduced the value of Desmond's holding in the bank significantly.

 In August 2008, Desmond was offered the position of chairman of the Irish airline Aer Lingus.
 Desmond turned down the offer citing prior commitments as a factor which would not allow him the sufficient time necessary to do the job.
 Former GPA chief operating officer and current Babcock & Brown Air chief executive Colm Barrington was subsequently named chairman of Aer Lingus.

-On 19 September 2018, it was announced that Desmond had increased his stake in Toronto mining company Mountain Province Diamonds to 28% that is valued at a current market price of approximately $158 million.
+On 19 September 2018, it was announced that Desmond had increased his stake in Toronto mining company Mountain Province Diamonds to 28%.
 The company's sole asset is the Canadian Gahcho Kue Diamond Mine Project.

-In September 2018, he secured planning permission to construct a 17,168 sq ft. palatial mansion on Shrewsbury Road in D4 – Ireland's most exclusive address.
-In getting the go-ahead for the ambitious mansion plan, Mr Desmond was also given the green light to demolish the existing house, "Walford", the most expensive house ever sold in the State at a staggering €58m in 2005.
+In September 2018, he secured planning permission to construct a 17,168 sq ft. palatial mansion on Shrewsbury Road in the D4 postal district of Dublin.
+In gaining approval for the ambitious mansion plan, Desmond was also given permission to demolish the existing house, "Walford", the most expensive house ever sold in Ireland at €58 million in 2005.